Moetto/wach2.0/deployment/DEPLOYMENT.md

 1. Set the desired region:\
 `gcloud config set compute/region europe-north1`
 1. Create a project:\
-`gcloud projects create wach`
+`gcloud projects create my-wach`
 1. Configure the SDK to use the new project:\
-`gcloud config set project wach`
+`gcloud config set project my-wach`
 1. Get your billing account id.
-Copy the account id you want to use from output:
+Copy the account id you want to use from output:\
 `gcloud beta billing accounts list`
 1. Link the new project to your billing account:\
-`gcloud beta billing projects link wach --billing-account=BILLING-ACCOUNT-ID`
+`gcloud beta billing projects link my-wach --billing-account=BILLING-ACCOUNT-ID`
-1. Enable required APIs, i.e. compute for a static IP and container for a cluster:\
+1. Enable required APIs.
+Compute is required for a static IP and container for a cluster:\
 `gcloud services enable compute.googleapis.com container.googleapis.com`

 ### Creating a cluster
 1. Reserve a static IP by running:\
-`gcloud compute areachddresses create wach-static-ip --global`
+`gcloud compute addresses create wach-static-ip --global`
 1. Create a cluster using rapid release channel to get 1.20.
 Run:\
-`gcloud container clusters create-auto wach --cluster-version=1.20 --release-channel=rapid`
+`gcloud container clusters create-auto wach --cluster-version=1.21 --release-channel=rapid`
 1. Install wach:\
-`helm install my-wach wach -f gcp-values.yaml`
+`helm install wach wach -f gcp-values.yaml`
 1. Get IP from output.
 It'll take a while for the Ingress magic to happen:\
 `kubectl get ingress wach`
 1. If you get errors, try waiting up to ten minutes.
 The errors may change during this time.